dehmer/electron-playground/paperwork/diary.md

 > Fast and simple storage.
 A Node.js wrapper for abstract-leveldown compliant stores, which follow the characteristics of LevelDB.

-Ah!
+There you have it!
 A **Node.js wrapper** will probably have a hard time with node integration turned off.
 BTW: Enabling node integration with context isolation won't do for `levelup` either.
 Summing up, there is no way around this for the moment:

 ```javascript
 webPreferences: {